-25 This scout battalion's strength was fewer than 60 men when it became operational in August 1864 and had lost 10 of these men by the time Lee surrendered in April 1865.
+24 This scout battalion's strength was fewer than 60 men when it became operational in August 1864 and had lost 10 of these men by the time Lee surrendered in April 1865.

-26 It would appear that the establishment of specialist scouting units enabled training of the personnel in observation and strength estimation.
+25 It would appear that the establishment of specialist scouting units enabled training of the personnel in observation and strength estimation.
 Such training would then address an early problem encountered with both spies and scouts.
 Here, the reliability of information provided by these personnel was often questioned as the operatives' reports were often based on rumour rather than facts, viz., observations.

-27 Maslowski, op cit, p 45
+26 Maslowski, op cit, p 45

-Confederate scouts had a reputation for being audacious to the extent that Grant had reason to worry about his personal safety as one of them, a Frank Stringfellow, claimed he was so close to a group of Union officers, including Grant, that he was able to hear their conversation.
-Another claimed that he and six Southern scouts, dressed in blue uniforms ",,, went within one hundred yards of Sheridan's headquarters..."
+a group of Union officers, including Grant, that he was able to hear their conversation.
+Another claimed that he and six Southern scouts, dressed in blue uniforms "...went within one hundred yards of Sheridan's headquarters..."
+27